 Are you ready for a one-of-a-kind learning experience that will set you apart as a future engineer?
-You’ll be the second cohort of Engineering 1 students experiencing our new first-year, experiential learning-focused design course, called Integrated Cornerstone Design Projects in Engineering.
+You’ll be the fourth cohort of Engineering 1 students experiencing our first-year, experiential learning-focused design course, called Integrated Cornerstone Design Projects in Engineering.

 About Integrated Cornerstone Design Projects in Engineering (1P13)